-There comes a time when every non profit needs to raise money.
-Our experience in fund raising (fundraising) has primarily been with our association with GSB Fundraising.
-GSB has been helping non profits for more than 30 years do amazing things.
-We are an associate partner with this fine organization, and one of the things we provide is collateral material for many of their campaigns.
-This ultimately lead us to producing fundraising videos for them and for other clients.
+There comes a time when non-profits need to raise money.
+Our experience in fundraising (fundraising) has primarily been with our association with GSB Fundraising.
+GSB has been helping non-profits for more than 30 years do amazing things.
+We are an associate partner with this reputable organization, and one of the things we provide is collateral material for many of their campaigns.
+Our partnership ultimately leads us to produce fundraising videos for them and other clients.

-McQuillen Creative in Aberdeen, SD has become expert at video production, creating videos that are moving, emotional, fun, and effective.
-If you need to raise money, you need to engage a constituent group.
-Hopefully you know who that group is.
+McQuillen Creative in Aberdeen, South Dakota, has become an expert at video production, creating videos that are moving, emotional, fun, and engaging.
+You need to engage a constituent group to raise money.
+Hopefully, you know who that group is.
 Part of every fund drive is a “case” or a reason why you’re raising money.
-The point of hiring a fundraising consultant like GSB, is to hone in on that specific case so efforts can stay focused.
-Using video is a very good way to state your case to a wide audience.
+The point of hiring a fundraising consultant like GSB is to hone in on that specific case so efforts can stay focused.
+Using video is an excellent way to state your case to a diverse audience.

 We approach fundraising videos very systematically.
 There is a right way to do them, and a wrong way.
-The wrong way is dull, boring, long-winded, over shooting and lack of planning.
-The right way is opposite of all those other things.
+The wrong way is dull, boring, long-winded, overshooting, and lack of planning.
+The right way is the opposite of all those other things.
 We know what to shoot, we know who to include, and we know how to build your case.
-You can try to use local video production companies for these types of videos, but they might over do it, and you might pay too much.
-Imagine paying a crew to capture 10 hours of video for an eight-minute finished project.
+You can try to use local video production companies for these types of videos, but they might overdo it, and you might pay too much.
+Imagine compensating a crew to capture 10 hours of footage for an eight-minute finished project.
 Oops.

 We’ve streamlined the process.
-But videos aren’t not cheap, mainly because they take time and expertise.
+But videos aren’t cheap, mainly because they take time and expertise.
 We physically have to be on the ground, filming interviews and scenes.
-But, chances are our prices are very competitive, and we are offer very affordable video production.
+But, chances are our prices are very competitive, and we are offering very affordable video production.

-If there’s one bit of advice I can give anyone trying to make a video like this on their own it’s this: Make sure your audio is clear.
+If there’s one bit of advice I can give anyone trying to make a video like this without professional support, it’s this: Make sure your audio is clear.
 When people sit down to watch a video, any video, they expect Hollywood-quality.
 And that’s just the reality of all the top quality things we see on TV and movies.
-If your video doesn’t look right, and if the sound is bad, you create a drastic distraction that disconnects your viewer from your case.
+If your video doesn’t look right, and if the sound is unclear, you create a drastic distraction that disconnects your viewer from your case.
 And you’ve lost a donor.

 Keep us in mind for advice on fundraising video production.
 Let us give you a quote.
 But if you have no budget, give us a shout.
 We might be able to talk you through some vital tips that could make or break your fundraising efforts. — Troy McQuillen